This site requires a more recent version of Adobe Flash Player to function properly.

 Pay-TV viewers have to subscribe to a connection from one of the operators and pay for the service on a monthly basis.
 The contracts are usually time-bound.

-Time Warner Cable is the second largest cable provider in the U.S. (behind Comcast), with nearly 11.7% of the U.S. pay-TV market share as of 2012.
+Time Warner Cable is the second largest cable provider in the U.S. (behind Comcast), with more than 11% of the U.S. pay-TV market share as of 2015.
 The company's market share has declined over the past few years and the slight increase in 2012 can be attributed to acquisition of Insight Communication.
 Going forward, we expect market share to continue to decline albeit at a slower pace.

 Trefis considered the following factors for its forecast: